secdev/scapy/doc/scapy/advanced_usage.rst

    bashCommand = "/bin/bash -c 'sudo modprobe vcan; sudo ip link add name vcan0 type vcan; sudo ip link set dev vcan0 up'" os.system(bashCommand)

-If it's required, the CAN interface can be set into a listen-only or loop back mode with ip link set commands:
+If it's required, the CAN interface can be set into a listen-only or loopback mode with ip link set commands:

 ::